 The NRCJIW is currently working in collaboration with the National Institute of Corrections (NIC), to develop a community version of the Gender-Responsive Policy and Practice Assessment (GRPPA-CV).
 The GRPPA was originally developed by the Center for Gender & Justice in partnership with NIC.

-The NRCJIW, in partnership with the National Institute of Corrections (NIC), has developed the Gender-Responsive Policy and Practice Assessment – Community Version (GRPPA-CV).
-The GRPPA-CV provides a framework that allows community agencies to examine and assess the current status of their alignment to gender and evidence-based principles and practices.
-Drawing on previous work by the Center for Gender and Justice on the Gender-Responsive Policy and Practices Assessment (GRPPA) and the Gender-Informed Practice Assessment (GIPA) developed by the Center for Effective Public Policy (CEPP), the GRPPA-CV prepares and guides agencies to assess current practices across six domains: Leadership and Culture; Staffing and Training; Assessment and Case Planning; Programs and Services; Supervision Strategies; and Quality Assurance and Evaluation.
-The results of the GRPPA-CV assessment assist agencies to identify priority targets that promote positive outcomes for justice involved women.
+The community version provides a framework that allows agencies to examine and assess alignment to gender and evidence-based policies and practices.
+The GRPPA-CV guides agencies to conduct a comprehensive assessment of six domains: Leadership and Culture; Staffing and Training; Assessment and Case Planning; Programs and Services; Supervision Strategies; and Quality Assurance and Evaluation.
+The results of the GRPPA-CV assessment assist agencies in identifying priority targets that promote positive outcomes for justice-involved women.

 Using a multi-method approach, the NRCJIW is currently working with CORE Associates and the National Institute of Corrections to provide training and coaching on the GRPPA-CV to five community corrections sites.
 This effort provides sites with intensive planning, training, and coaching in three stages: